fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 All animals will be resurrected to make sure that jusice is done completely.
 After hisab of animals, they will turn to dust. some people who commited injustice will wish to be perished to dust as those animals.

 Some transformations of the earth will take place.
-Hadith says people will be resurrected on a land pure white and clean and flat, no any hills, and markings. it will be strenched as far as the eye can see. a pure land upon which no sin is commited.
+Hadith says people will be resurrected on a land pure white and clean and flat, no any hills, and markings. it will be strenched as far as the eye can see.
+A pure land upon which no sin is commited.

-The one who calls, his voice will be hear, the one who wants to see will be seen.
+The one who calls, his voice will be heard, the one who wants to see will be seen.
+Somehow people will be able to see anyone they want to see.

 Creations will be in a state of fear and panic.
 Their necks are stretched, their hearts are empty in their chests, their eyes are glazed.